 Back in 2011 Cnet broke an extraordinarily ugly report that Apple iPhone/iPad devices were tracking user movements and storing a log file of all user movements unencrypted on the device.

-Even worse, this log file gets transferred to computers syncing to the device.
-If you computer containing this file is taken in a raid or if you are ever arrested with an iPhone, the cops could get a record of ALL your movements while carrying it.
+Even worse, this log file was routinely transferred to computers syncing to the device.
+If you older computer containing this file is taken in a raid or if you are ever arrested with an iPhone of that era, the cops could get a record of ALL your movements while carrying it.
 The report is out on cnet, so presumably the “computer crime” cops also know about it.
 Don’t be surprised if someone taking money from the cops was the source of this code, for that matter.

 If you have carried such a device in the past to protests from which criminal charges could ever ensue, you need to take it to a hacker who knows how to find and securely delete this file-or totally destroy the hard drive and replace it, never bringing the phone to a protest again.

 With most cell phones (Android and old-style dumbphones) you can remove the battery when you just can’t afford to be tracked, but Iphones have batteries that cannot be removed without an X-acto knife.
 This means you can’t carry it but only put the battery in when in use.
-I do NOT know if iPhones can be turned on remotely under a wiretap order, but I do know that may other phones can be.
+I do not know if iPhones can be turned on remotely under a wiretap order, but I do know that may other phones can be.
 Most common approach is to replace the dialog that turns the phone off with malware that only shuts down the screen, the speaker, and responsiveness to user input.
 Removing the battery and putting it back in will forcibly shut off and keep shut off a phone with that particular malware.
 Assume this sort of thing applies to all phones until proven otherwise, and do not carry any phone whose battery cannot be removed unless you have a metal-lined or metal-covered case for it.
 These cases, known as “faraday cages” block all signal to the phone, and testing them is simple: turn the phone on, put it inside, and try to call the phone.
 It must not ring and you must not be able to reach it.

-It is possible to install Linux on some tablet computers, then use them with external, USB-connected cell phone data plan adapters for functionality similar to an iPad with a hell of a lot more security-and with the ability to encrypt the storage.
+It is possible to install Linux on some tablet computers, then use them with external, USB-connected cell phone data plan adapters for functionality similar to an iPad with a hell of a lot more security.
 This way, the cell phone tower cannot see anything your secure operating system does not explicitly send them except your location when you are actually using the adapter.
-That can be found simply by triangulating the signal, but is not as accurate as a GPS phone would be and cannot tell, say, your position in a dense crowd or on a city block.
+That can be found simply by triangulating the signal, but is not as accurate as a GPS phone would be and cannot tell your position in a dense crowd or on a city block.
 Unlike a normal cell phone, the carrier can’t push spyware to the tablet as the 4G radio is not physically connected to its memory bus.